boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 ## Limitations

-The following items are not supported with the dashboard theme.
+The following items are not supported with the dashboard theme:

 1. Newly implemented widgets like `Custom widgets.`

-2. Deprecated widgets such as `Card and Maps.` –Syncfusion will not provide the support in the future.
+2. Deprecated widgets such as `Card and Maps`.
+Syncfusion will not provide the support in the future.

 ## How to create custom Theme using CSS3 Variable